scala-network/XLArig/doc/Android.md

 # Android
-XTLRig supports compilation and mining with an android cp.
+XTLRig supports compilation and mining with an android cpu.
 Please contact us via discord https://discord.gg/DVPJ5uD for any issues.

 ## Build
 For android build make sure you have ndk installed.
 You can read about ndk [here](https://developer.android.com/ndk/).